-High altitude sickness may occur at high altitudes (over 2700m) due to the decreasing availability of oxygen.
-It usually occurs following a rapid ascent and can usually be prevented by ascending slowly.
-Symptoms often manifest themselves six to ten hours after ascent and generally subside in one to two days, but they occasionally develop into the more serious conditions.
+High altitude sickness may occur at high altitudes (over 2700m) due to decreased oxygen availability.
+It usually occurs following a rapid ascent and can ue prevented by ascending slowly.
+Symptoms often manifest themselves six to ten hours after the climb and generally subside in one to two days, but they occasionally develop into more serious conditions.
 Common symptoms of high altitude sickness include shortness of breath, headache, fatigue, stomach illness, dizziness, and sleep disturbance.

 2. How to avoid or relieve high altitude sickness?

 Keep a good mood, and on’t be too excited or worried about high altitude sickness.
 Before visiting Tibet, get as healthy as possible, both physically and psychologically.
 Take care of yourself and avoid catching a cold before going to Tibet; not taking a shower for the first two days after you are in Lhasa to avoid being cold, or you will easily suffer from altitude sickness under weak physical conditions.
 Do not drink any alcohol on the first two days when you are in Tibet.
 Drink plenty of water and eat light, high-carbohydrate meals for more energy.
 Do not run, jump or do some taxing jobs in the first two days.
 Being peaceful and having a good rest is important.